 Math Scenario 4 – Outrunning the Velociraptors and the T-Rex

-The relatively safety of the triceratops herd is 200 metres away.
-You can get up to a sprint speed of about 25 km/hr.
+The relative safety of the triceratops herd is 200 metres away.
+You can get up to a sprint speed of about 25 km/hr straightaway.

 The T-rex is closer, about 100 metres away in the opposite direction.
 It’s already at top speed, striding towards you at about 35 km/hr.